cisco-apjc-cloud-se/app-fso-coolsox/README.md

 - **[Kubernetes](https://kubernetes.io/)**: The application is designed to run on Kubernetes
 - **[AppDynamics](https://www.appdynamics.com) for Application, End-User Experience, Database, and Cluster Visibility**: The Kubernetes cluster is instrumented with AppDynamics [cluster-agent](https://www.appdynamics.com/solutions/kubernetes-monitoring) to monitor the health of the entire cluster, including every node and namespace down to the container level.
 The cluster-agent is also used to auto-instrument the Java, NodeJS, and .Net components of the CoolSox applcation. **[Get your AppDynamics free trial here](https://www.appdynamics.com/free-trial/)**.
 - **[ThousandEyes](https://www.thousandeyes.com/) for external Network Visibility and End-User Experience:** ThousandEyes [Browser Synthetics](https://www.thousandeyes.com/product/browser-synthetics) simulates users interacting with the application.
 ThousandEyes Cloud Agents are deployed, across the globe, to simulate these interactions and provide metrics, such as _availability_, _response time_, _latency_, _transaction times_, _errors_. **[Get your ThousandEyes free trial here](https://www.thousandeyes.com/signup/)**.
-- **[Intersight Workload Optimizer (IWO)](https://www.intersight.com) for Resource Management**: IWO provides a holistic overview of your data center, both on-prem and in public cloud, and allows you to right-size your workload resources based on the applications that run on them.
+- **[Intersight Workload Optimizer (IWO)](https://www.intersight.com) for Application Resource Management**: IWO provides a holistic overview of your data center, both on-prem and in public cloud, and allows you to automatically right-size your workload resources based on the applications actual demand.
+This includes both vertical and horizontal pod scaling.
 - **[ThousandEyes & AppDynamics Integration](https://www.appdynamics.com/product/network-monitoring) for complete application service visibility:** ThousandEyes alerts are natively configured to trigger alerts in AppDynamics to correlate external network and user experience problems with internal application metrics.
 - **Synthetic Load Generation:** The application demo comes with a background job that creates realistic usage patterns on the website using load generator(s).